 The RNA data was used to cluster genes according to their expression across single cell types.
 Clusters contain genes that have similar expression patterns, and each cluster has been manually annotated to describe common features in terms of function and specificity.

-Neutrophils - Inflammatory response (mainly)
+Monocytes & Neutrophils - Innate immune response (mainly)

 CANCER & CELL LINES